angular/angular/aio/content/guide/hierarchical-dependency-injection.md

-to the `@NgModule()` `providers` array because with `@Injectable()` `providedIn`, optimization tools can perform tree-shaking, which removes services that your app isn't using and results in smaller bundle sizes.
+to the `@NgModule()` `providers` array because with `@Injectable()` `providedIn`, optimization tools can perform tree-shaking, which removes services that your application isn't using and results in smaller bundle sizes.

 Tree-shaking is especially useful for a library